canmom/canmom.github.io/_posts/nier/2021-07-14-automata-part-1.md

 ### Adam and Eve

-Do not exist yet... but they've been in the works for some time.
+Do not exist yet... but they've been in the works for some time!

 ## The 243rd Descent Operation

-The attack of the four Engels units urgently an answer... and this comes in the form of new Flight Units, essentially mecha operated by a single YoRHa.
+The attack of the four Engels units urgently an answer.
+This comes in the form of new Flight Units, essentially mecha operated by a single YoRHa.
 NieR Automata begins <i>in media res</i>, with 2B, 9S and a squad of other androids descending towards Earth, hoping to destroy Engels.
-None of them are prepared for how weird things are about to get in the next few months: an escalating series of events that blows the whole YoRHa conspiracy wide open, destroy the Bunker, and bring an end to the Machine War altogether, at the cost of all kinds of suffering for our three protagonists.
+None of them are prepared for how weird things are about to get in the next few months: an escalating series of events that blows the whole YoRHa conspiracy wide open, destroys the Bunker, and brings an end to the Machine War altogether, at the cost of all kinds of suffering for our three protagonists and many others.

-We'll join them next time in <cite>NieR: Automata</cite>!
+Ready for another Yoko Taro trauma spiral?
+Let's join them next time in <cite>NieR: Automata</cite>!